METALS-London copper dips on China, Japan factory activity

 * Sterling mostly flat before UK election (Adds Wall Street close; updates throughout)

-* China, Japan PMIs weakest in seven months as exports crumble * Shanghai aluminium rises (Updates prices, adds quotes, details) By Carrie Ho SHANGHAI, July 2 London copper fell on Monday, partly reversing the 4 percent gain it made in the previous session, after weekend data showed a Chinese factory activity slump deepened in June, fanning fears over global metal demand.
-Three-month copper on the London Metal Exchange fell 0.6 percent to $7,647.75 per tonne by 0738 GMT, after surging 4.1 percent on Friday - its largest single-day rise since November 30.
+* China, Japan PMIs weakest in seven months as exports crumble * U.S. consumer spending flat in May * U.S. consumer confidence drops to six-month low in June * Euro zone allows direct recapitalisation of banks * Coming Up: EZ Markit Mfg PMI for June; 0758 GMT (Updates prices; adds quotes, details) By Carrie Ho SHANGHAI, July 2 London copper fell back on Monday, giving up part of its gains of 4 percent in the previous session, after weekend data showed a factory slump had deepened in June in one of Asia's biggest exporters, China.
+The decline in China's purchasing managers' index (PMI) fanned concerns over demand for industrial metals and followed weak factory activity data in Japan on Friday.
+The soft data took some of the shine off last week's policy breakthrough in the euro zone, where leaders agreed to expand the use of rescue funds in ways that would ease market pressures on indebted countries.
+Three-month copper on the London Metal Exchange was down 0.7 percent at $7,638 per tonne by 0420 GMT, after surging 4.1 percent on Friday - its largest single-day rise since Nov 30.
 "The latest China PMI data has dampened sentiment, underlining how fragile the global economy is," said Orient Futures derivatives director Andy Du.
-A factory slump in China and Japan, deepened by crumbling foreign orders, tempered market optimism over Europe's surprise deal last week which led to a broad rally in riskier assets.
-The most-active October copper contract on the Shanghai Futures Exchange, rose 0.2 percent on Monday to 55,370 yuan ($8,700) per tonne on short-covering and in catching up with London's gains on the euro zone news last week.
+The factory slump in China and Japan was deepened by crumbling orders from abroad that dragged activity to seven-month lows, fuelling fears the health of the global economy was deteriorating.
+The data tempered market optimism over Europe's surprise deal last week, which led to a broad rally in riskier assets including commodities, equities and the euro.
+Under pressure to prevent a catastrophic breakup of their single currency, euro zone leaders had agreed on Friday to let their rescue fund inject aid directly into stricken banks from next year and intervene on bond markets to support troubled member states without them having to adopt extra austerity measures.
+The most-active October copper contract on the Shanghai Futures Exchange, which had risen 1.9 percent in the prior session, edged up further on Monday by 0.4 percent to 55,470 yuan ($8,700) per tonne, catching up with London's gains on the euro zone news last week.
+Traders noted that much of Shanghai copper's rise so far has been due largely to short-covering, as the ShFE website showed a drop in open interest despite prices moving up, indicating investor caution.
 "The euro zone's surprise decisions last week were highly supportive to prices in the short term, but this effect won't last as investors know the region's problems are a longer term problem that will be hard to deal with," Du added.
 "Investors are less focused on the Chinese physical copper market for now as things are still gloomy, with downstream industry orders still sluggish."
-Copper demand had improved in recent weeks as consumers restocked to take advantage of lower prices, but overall buying remained poor, said market participants.
-In aluminium, the most active Shanghai October contract rose 0.5 percent, its third session of gains since last Tuesday's 3.4 percent dive on news that China's top aluminium-producing province, Henan, had cut electricity prices for smelters.
-Traders came back into the market after realising the tariff cuts were too small to boost additional supply, and that top producer Aluminum Corporation of China Limited (CHALCO) had raised its long positions in Shanghai aluminium even as prices fell.
-"It's clear they are prepared to support domestic aluminium prices by buying or by cutting production," said a trader.
-Base metals prices at 0738 GMT Metal Last Change Pct Move YTD pct chg LME Cu 7647.75 -42.25 -0.55 0.63 SHFE CU FUT OCT2 55370 130 +0.24 -0.47 LME Alum 1914.50 3.50 +0.18 -5.22 SHFE AL FUT OCT2 15440 50 +0.32 -2.53 HG COPPER SEP2 346.95 -2.70 -0.77 0.97 LME Zinc 1878.00 -2.00 -0.11 1.79 SHFE ZN FUT OCT2 14680 95 +0.65 -0.78 LME Nickel 16750.00 20.00 +0.12 -10.48 LME Lead 1874.00 13.00 +0.70 -7.91 SHFE PB FUT 14735 60 +0.41 -3.63 LME Tin 18825.00 50.00 +0.27 -1.95 LME/Shanghai arb 1436 Shanghai and COMEX contracts show most active months ^ LME 3-m copper in yuan, including 17 pct VAT, minus SHFE third month ($1 = 6.3541 Chinese yuan) (Reporting by Carrie Ho; Editing by Daniel Magnowski)
+Market players noted that copper demand had improved in recent weeks as bargain-hunting consumers restocked a bit to take advantage of lower prices, but overall demand remained low.
+In the United States, concerns over the economy were stirred after consumer spending growth ground to a halt in May as auto purchases flagged, while confidence ebbed to a six-month low in June, the latest signs of trouble for the economy.
+Federal Reserve officials on Friday said they were keeping an eye out for any signs that slowing growth was raising deflation risks but differed on how worrisome sluggish job markets were for the modest U.S. economic recovery.
+Their assessment of how well the world's biggest economy is doing will inform their decision on whether the Fed should roll out more aggressive monetary easing measures - a move that is likely to boost commodity prices.
+Base metals prices at 0420 GMT Metal Last Change Pct Move YTD pct chg LME Cu 7638.00 -52.00 -0.68 0.50 SHFE CU FUT OCT2 55470 230 +0.42 -0.29 LME Alum 1904.00 -7.00 -0.37 -5.74 SHFE AL FUT OCT2 15465 75 +0.49 -2.37 HG COPPER SEP2 346.70 -2.95 -0.84 0.90 LME Zinc 1856.00 -24.00 -1.28 0.60 SHFE ZN FUT OCT2 14700 115 +0.79 -0.64 LME Nickel 16650.00 -80.00 -0.48 -11.01 LME Lead 1855.00 -6.00 -0.32 -8.85 SHFE PB FUT 14730 55 +0.37 -3.66 LME Tin 18800.00 25.00 +0.13 -2.08 LME/Shanghai arb 1258 Shanghai and COMEX contracts show most active months ^ LME 3-m copper in yuan, including 17 pct VAT, minus SHFE third month ($1 = 6.3541 Chinese yuan) (Reporting by Carrie Ho; Editing by Ed Davies)

 * Sterling mostly flat before UK election (Adds Wall Street close; updates throughout)